-- Taught by research-active academics: Lecturers share their wide ranging research interests: international relations, global political economy, international human rights, sexualities and society, global sport, human trafficking, sustainability and climate change.
+- Wide ranging research interests: global political economy, international human rights, sexualities and society, global sport, human trafficking, sustainability and climate change.

-- Diverse student body: Our interactive seminars and workshops encourage free and open debate - for you to share ideas and learn from each other.
+- Our interactive seminars and workshops encourage free and open debate - for you to share ideas and learn from each other.

 - Global alumni network: Become part of an 80,000-strong alumni network.

-- Learning resources: You'll have access to a variety of helpful resources, including the Perry Library - indeed the University is the No.1 London Modern university for Learning Resources (National Student Survey 2016).
+- No.1 London Modern university for Learning Resources (National Student Survey 2016).

-- Work experience: Enhance your employability by taking part in our volunteering programme - and take advantage of optional 'work placement' module.
+- Enhance your employability by taking part in our volunteering programme - and take advantage of optional 'work placement' module.